SairaSEliz/task-12/README.md

 ## JavaScript Validation

 Password matching is checked using JavaScript:
-- If the passwords do not match and phone number not correct the form submission is prevented, and an alert is displayed.
+- If the passwords are not the same and the phone number is incorrect, the form submission is rejected and an alert is issued.
 - The JavaScript for this functionality has been moved into a separate file (`script.js`).

-## How to Use the Project

-- Download or clone this repository.
-- Open the project in VSCodium.
-- Use Live Server to preview the `index.html` file and test the form submission.

-## Repository Structure